qdrant/landing_page/qdrant-landing/content/documentation/data-management/airbyte.md

 ---
 title: Airbyte
-weight: 1000
-aliases: [ ../integrations/airbyte/ ]
+aliases: [ ../integrations/airbyte/, ../frameworks/airbyte/ ]
 ---

 # Airbyte

 [Airbyte](https://airbyte.com/) is an open-source data integration platform that helps you replicate your data between different systems.
 It has a [growing list of connectors](https://docs.airbyte.io/integrations) that can be used to ingest data from multiple sources.
 Building data pipelines is also crucial for managing the data in Qdrant, and Airbyte is a great tool for this purpose.

 Airbyte may take care of the data ingestion from a selected source, while Qdrant will help you to build a search engine on top of it.
 There are three supported modes of how the data can be ingested into Qdrant:

 * **Full Refresh Sync**